nokia/RED/red_help/user_guide/remote.html.md

 When having problem with Remote Debug, please double check following:

-* check if remote host can connect to local host (routing,firewalls)
+* check if remote host can connect to local host (routing, firewalls)
 * check network settings in Debug Configurations (Port/IP) and in TestRunnerAgent command line parameters
 * check if you have the same test material locally and remotely (exact same testcases, test names)